 In the spring of 2017 the Reflecting Pool was infested with a parasite called schistosome that killed approximately 80 ducklings.
-The pool was drained, cleaned, and re-filled with potable water.
-The likely cause of the parasite infestation was determined to be the pool not being drained and cleaned during the winter months coupled with consecutive hot temperatures in May.
-Therefore, to reduce the likelihood of another parasitic infestation an annual requirement to drain and clean the reflecting pool is imposed in Part III Section D. of the permit.
+The Pool was drained, cleaned, and re-filled with potable water.
+The likely cause of the parasite infestation was determined to be the Pool not being drained and cleaned during the winter months coupled with multiple consecutive days of hot temperatures in May 2017.
+Therefore, to reduce the likelihood of another parasitic infestation, the permit contains an annual requirement to drain and clean the Pool in Part III Section D. of the permit.

-This will be the first NPDES permit for LMRP; however, LMRP is considered an existing facility since the Environmental Protection Agency (EPA) has approved discharges from LMRP in the past.
+This is the first NPDES permit for LMRP; however, LMRP is considered an existing facility since the Environmental Protection Agency (EPA) has approved discharges from LMRP in the past.
 For the discharges that occurred prior to the effective date of this permit, NAMA consulted with EPA and the District of Columbia Department of Energy & Environment (DOEE), conducted sampling, and submitted a monitoring plan for the discharge prior to discharging.